 Courses are approved for transfer through the Comprehensive Articulation Agreement (CAA).
 The CAA enables North Carolina community college graduates of two-year Associate in Arts and Associate in Science programs who are admitted to constituent institutions of The University of North Carolina to transfer with junior status.

 Community college graduates must obtain a “C” or better in each course and an overall GPA of at least 2.0 on a 4.0 scale in order to transfer with a junior status.
 Courses may also transfer through bilateral agreements between institutions.

-The core courses are selected from the following categories:
+The core courses for the AS are selected from the following categories:

 Associate of Science Core

 6 credits Social/Behavioral Sciences

 The degree also requires students to earn at least a C in ACA 122 (College Transfer Success) and to take general education courses or pre-major elective courses to total sixty (60) credits.

 Applicants to the AA or AS program are required to do pre-admission testing.
 Students with a combined writing and reading score of at least 1000 and a math score of at least 500 on the Scholastic Aptitude Test (SAT) are exempt from further testing.
 Students may also exempt placement testing with a combined English and reading score of a least 40 and a math score of at least 22 on the American College Testing (ACT).
 Others must take a placement test to determine their reading, writing, and mathematics proficiency.
 Students must place into ENG 111 (Writing and Inquiry) for admission into either program.
 Prospective students who need remediation in one or more areas will be placed in appropriate developmental studies courses designed to give them the best opportunity for success in subsequent college courses.
 Developmental courses do not count toward the overall degree credit requirements.

 Understand and apply mathematical concepts and interpret numerical data.